Scented products indoors can have an impact on health

 The Department Chair or Head will respond to each situation separately based on the specific circumstances involved.
 The department through the supervisor of the area will endeavour to resolve the issue in a way that is respectful of the feelings and dignity of all concerned.
 However, the department's response will be guided by its responsibility to provide employees and students with a safe environment, which does not compromise their health or well being.
 Where necessary your supervisor may direct that a scented product not be worn in the area.

 Source: Region of Waterloo: Health and Safety Fact Sheet

 The poster shown below is available for your work/study area from the Safety Office at ext.
 33587 or firstname.lastname@example.org.
 You can also self print the poster by clicking on the picture below.

-If you have any questions contact Linda Brogden, Occupational Health ext.
+If you have any questions, contact Linda Brogden in Occupational Health at ext.
 36264.